LukaStein/Dataprocessing/README.md

 *The data is taken from the TPM column that holds gene expressions from the Quant.genes.results file.*

 </details>

 ## The pipeline

 This pipeline walks in 6 steps called rules.
 Leading to a final histogram file showing counts of genes with expression found in your reads.

     1. include: "workflow/rules/STARindices.smk"
+> Create index genome from genome.fa and its annotation.gtf file.
+Can become very large! (>20gb)

     2. include: "workflow/rules/Mapping_the_Reads.smk"
+> Map two RNA reads.fastq.gz to the index genome directory.

     3. include: "workflow/rules/transcriptome_reconstruction_assembly.smk"
+> Create a transcripts.gtf file from annotation.gtf file and Aligned.sortedByCoord.out.bam (resulted from step 2)

     4. include: "workflow/rules/transcript_gene_quantifications.smk"
+> Create RSEM reference files from genome.fa and its annotation.gtf file.

     5. include: "workflow/rules/Quantifying_process.smk"
+> Create transcript and gene expressions files from RSEM reference files and Aligned.toTranscriptome.out.bam (resulted from step 2)

     6. include: "workflow/rules/plot_geneExpressions.smk"
+> Create gene expressions histogram from Quant.genes.results file (resulted from step 5)

 <details open>
     <summary>Show/Collapse workflow</summary>